4d/docs/website/translated_docs/es/ServerWindow/users.md

 ## Botones de administración

-This page includes three control buttons.
-These are active if at least one row is selected.
+Esta página incluye tres botones de control.
+Estos botones están activos si se selecciona al menos una línea.
 You can select several rows by holding down the **Shift** key for an adjacent selection or **Ctrl** (Windows) / **Command** (macOS) key for a non-adjacent selection.

 ### Enviar mensaje

 This button can be used to send a message to the 4D users selected in the window.
-If no user is selected, the button is not active.
+Si no se selecciona ningún usuario, el botón no está activo.
 When you click on this button, a dialog box appears that lets you enter the message.
 The dialog box indicates the number of users that will receive this message:

 ![](assets/en/Admin/server-message.png)